 3 Keep their belly dry while it heals.

 After your baby’s umbilical cord is severed, they’re left with an umbilical “stump.”
 This stump of tissue will dry up and fall off within the first couple weeks, but until it does it’s important to keep it clean and dry.
 We recommend dressing your newborn in comfy clothes that aren’t too tight and won’t tug on their tummy.
-Our baby gowns and side snap essentials are perfect for those first few weeks.
+Our baby boy gowns, baby girl gowns, and side snap essentials are perfect for those first few weeks.

 4 Tiny Tummies